The English version of the terms and conditions will be used whenever there are ambiguities in translations into other languages.

 If the Seller offers several options under a particular delivery method, he is obliged to refund the Buyer the cheapest one.
 Within the same timeframe at the latest, the Buyer is required to send or hand over the purchased goods to the Seller.
 The goods should be returned to the Seller (not on COD) complete, preferably in the original packaging, not showing signs of wear or damage.
 The cost of returning goods is borne by the Buyer.

 If the returned goods are damaged due to the breach of the Buyer's obligations, the Seller is entitled to claim a reduction in the value of the goods against the Buyer and count it into the refund.

 Exceptions: The right to withdraw from the contract cannot be invoked in contracts for the supply of goods adapted to the consumer's wishes or for him/her and in contracts for perishable goods, and goods which have been irreversibly mixed with other goods or removed from the sealed packaging and cannot be returned for hygienic reasons (e.g. dietary supplements).

-A sample/online withdrawal form is available here.
+The return or exchange form is available here.